alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 The lower the value, the higher the time resolution of the spectrogram display.
 Forced to a multiple of the input frame size.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

+**Rendering**: Decibels or log compression scale.

-**Max value**: controls the maximum power value for dB conversion.
+**Max value** (dB rendering only): controls the maximum power value for dB conversion.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-**Spectrogram dB cutoff**: controls the dB value below which values are mapped to the lowest bin in the color map.
+**Spectrogram dB cutoff** (dB rendering only): controls the dB value below which values are mapped to the lowest bin in the color map.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

+**Compression factor** (log compression rendering only): parameter for log compression rendering.
+Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Normalize powers**: Apply adaptive total (sum) or maximum (max) power normalization to power values.
+Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Decorrelate resonators**: Apply decorrelation weights from bank frequency responses to power values (includes equalization).